mark-watson/hy-lisp-python-book/manuscript/bingsearch.md

 ## Example Search Script

-It takes very little Hy code to access the Bing search APIs. we will look at a long example script that expects a single command line argument that is a string containing search terms.
+It takes very little Hy code to access the Bing search APIs.
+We will look at a long example script that expects a single command line argument that is a string containing search terms.
 The following example script shows you how to make a search query that requests search results in JSON format.
 We also look at parsing the returned JSON data.
 I formatted this listing to fit the page width:

 {lang="hylang",linenos=off}
 ~~~~~~~~